 Toke T. Høye

-januar 13, 2022
+January 13, 2022

 ABSTRACT | Often simple variables will be used to describe the flowering phenology of a population of plants, e.g. onset or peak of flowering.
-Here we show that image-based monitoring of field plots at very high temporal resolution can return information on flowering phenology at the level of indiviuals.
+Here we show that image-based monitoring of field plots at very high temporal resolution can return information on flowering phenology at the level of individuals.
 Further, we present a framework for automatically tracking, filtering, and evaluating flowers in time-lapse image series.
 We compare the results of automatic tracking with manual tracking.

 Introduction